zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_pv" style="display: none;"></span>

-I am currently a Ph.D. candidate at University of Chinese Academy of Sciences (UCAS) and Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
-I completed my bachelor's degree in Physics from Shenzhen University and my master's degree in Software Engineering from National Computer System Engineering Research Institute of China (Joint Program with UCAS).
-Before starting my Ph.D., I have also worked as an algorithm researcher at China Electronics and Ping An of China.
+I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences (UCAS) and the Institute of Information Engineering, Chinese Academy of Sciences (IIE, CAS), under the supervision of [**Prof. Songlin Hu**](https://people.ucas.ac.cn/~husonglin?language=en).
+I completed my bachelor's degree in Physics from Shenzhen University and my master's degree in Software Engineering from National Computer System Engineering Research Institute of China (a joint program with UCAS).
+Before starting my Ph.D., I also worked as an algorithm researcher at Ping An of China for a year.

 My research interests include natural language processing and machine learning.
 And my research goal is to enable AI to better understand and generate human language.
 To achieve this, I am currently focused on developing principled representation learning techniques to enhance the generalization, robustness, efficiency, and trustworthiness of language models.

 # Research Interests